saucelabs/sauce-school/codelabs/Module2_APITesting.md

 **Integrations Galore**

 Every company has an existing workflow, and it's important to choose a platform that helps keep those integrations seamless.
-In the basics we talked about integrating with your CI pipeline, but it's also useful to have notifications and data in one place.
+In the basics this course talked about integrating with your CI pipeline, but it's also useful to have notifications and data in one place.
 If your organization has a lot invested in Slack, Kibana, and TestRail (for example) than having API test notifications and results in one place is imperative.
 [Learn more about connectors](https://apifortress.com/doc/setup-connectors-slack/)